JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/getting-started-intellij-idea/working-together/index.md

 ---

+**This tutorial uses the new user interface throughout.
+You can access it from your Settings/Preferences (**⌘,** | **Ctrl+Alt+S**) and then search for "new UI".
+IntelliJ IDEA will then ask to restart and away you go!**

 We often need to work collaboratively.
 We might not be located in the same physical space as our friends and colleagues and they might not have the IDE installed.
 [JetBrains Code With](https://www.jetbrains.com/code-with-me/) me is the solution to both of these challenges.
 Individuals can use Code With Me in IntelliJ IDEA Community Edition for up to 30 minutes and 3 guests for free.
 You can learn more about the licensing for [organisations](https://www.jetbrains.com/code-with-me/buy/#commercial) and [individuals](https://www.jetbrains.com/code-with-me/buy/#personal) from JetBrains.

-This tutorial uses the new user interface throughout.
-You can access it from your Settings/Preferences (**⌘,** | **Ctrl+Alt+S**) and then search for "new UI".
-IntelliJ IDEA will then ask to restart and away you go!

-## Code With Me
+We will look at:

+- Collaborating with others in the same instance of the IDE

+## Collaborating with Others

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xaJ_nJJ-NX8" >
 </iframe>